GrigorisLionis/eurostat_tsv2csv/README.md

 ### Using
 eurostat2csv table_name
-(the script will be installed out of the path, so care has to by taken)
+(the script will be installed out of path, so care has to by taken)
+#### options
+* -v Do not update local inventory, if inventory.txt exists, it will not be download again
+* -f Force update of TSV file.
+File will download even if local tsv file has been modified in a later day than last change of eurostat
+* -p=path, use custom path

 The output  is
 * tablename.csv